 The Unrated cut of the film lasts 18 seconds longer than the theatrical cut.
 It includes more blood, mildly harsh language (a use of the word “dick”), and nudity than the original cut (models in the background).
-However, the difference remains pretty much cosmetic.
-It does not change the fabric of the movie that much other than to make some of the editing more palatable.
+However, it does not change the fabric of the movie that much.

 Fantasy Island made less money than Truth or Dare, but came in ahead at the box office due to Covid-19.
 It came in at 19 in the domestic box office, while Truth or Dare came in at 76.
 Similarly, while Youtube made it possible to rent or buy Cry_Wolf and Truth or Dare on the it platform, Fantasy Island only received a buy option.

 On IMDB, it received 4.9/10.
 This comes from over 33,000 user ratings.

 On Rotten Tomatoes, it received a 7% critics score (3.40/10) and a 48% audience score (3.08/10).
 Although it did far better than Truth or Dare on audience score, this became the worst score for Critics of any of Wadlow’s horror movies.
 The Critics consensus read that it “serves as a cautionary tale about the dangers of exhuming long-dead franchises.”

 On Metacritic, it received a 22/100 audience score and a 4.6/10 audience score.
 Although it received mostly negative reviews from the audience, the audience score averaged out at mixed rather than outright bad.